New American Banjo Festival

 The New American Banjo Festival Schedule

-- 6 pm Video: The A.E.
-Smith Banjo Company, one of the first revival banjo manufacturing businesses, which was located in Franklin County, MA.
-A conversation with Kate Spencer and Michael Nix
+• 6:00 pm Video: The A.E.
+Smith Banjo Company, a conversation with Kate Spencer and Michael Nix

-- 9 pm Video: The Nix Classic Banjo Project with Michael Nix
+• 8:15 pm Video: The New Classic Banjo Project with Michael Nix

-- 8 pm Video: Aaron Jonah Lewis, Classic Fingerstyle Banjo
+• 8:10 pm Video: Aaron Jonah Lewis, Classic Fingerstyle Banjo; with Cameron Celestia

-- 9 pm Video: Ken Perlman, Melodic Clawhammer Banjo
+• 9:05 pm Video: Ken Perlman, Melodic Clawhammer Banjo; with Ruth Rappaport

 The New American Banjo Festival will take place on-line, April 24 and 25, 2021 with streaming concerts and Zoom discussions each day.
 The New American Banjo Festival will explore interesting and unique performance styles old and new; have a history component, and a cultural component focusing on the banjo in New England and beyond.
 Admission is by donation.